SirRegion/turn-config/machines/dev-workstation/linux-fedora/README.md

 5. Use the grubby command from the first step to evaluate if all required kernel packages have been recognized.

+NOTE: `kernel-debug-*` can be removed again, if everything works as expected and there is no further need for them.

 ### Prevent laptop from entering airplane mode when opening the lid

 1. Open *GNOME Tweaks*.
 In the *General* tab, disable *Suspend when laptop lid is closed*.